7 Days in Ethiopia

 Best Seasons

-October to March (dry season)
+October to March (dry season, clear skies for church photography)

 Ideal For